-(a) Financial assets (cont'd.)

-(i) Initial recognition and measurement (cont'd.)
+NOTES TO THE FINANCIAL STATEMENTS FOR THE FINANCIAL YEAR ENDED 31 DECEMBER 2022

+A financial instrument is any contract that gives rise to a financial asset of one entity and a financial liability or equity

+146 | SECTION 1 SECTION 2 SECTION 3 SECTION 4 SECTION 5 SECTION 6 SECTION 7

+SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES (CONT'D.) 2.
+SUMM ARY OF SIGNIFICANT ACCOUNTING POLICIES (CONT'I 2.15 Financia instruments (cont'd.)
+2.15 F inancia l instruments (cont'd.) (a) Fin ancial assets (cont'd.)
+(4 a) Fin ancial assets (cont'd.) (i) Initial recognition and measurement (cont'd.) (ii) Subsequent measurement (cont'd.)
 In order for a financial asset to be classified and measured at amortised cost, it needs to give rise to cash flows that are 'solely payment of principal and interest ("SPPI")' on the principal amount outstanding.
-This assessment is referred to as the SPPI test and is performed at an instrument level.

-The Group's and the Company's business model for managing financial assets refers to how they manage their financial assets in order to generate cash flows.
-The business model determines whether cash flows will result from collecting contractual cash flows, selling the financial assets, or both.

-Purchases or sales of financial assets that require delivery of assets within a time frame established by regulation or convention in the market place (regular way trades) are recognised on the trade date, such as the date that the Group and the Company commit to purchase or sell the asset.

-(ii) Subsequent measurement

-For purposes of subsequent measurement, financial assets are classified in four categories:

-- Financial assets at amortised cost (debt instruments); - Financial assets at FVOCI (debt instruments); - Financial assets at FVOCI (equity instruments); and - Financial assets at FVTPL.

-Financial assets at amortised cost (debt instruments)
+This assessment Financial assets at FVOCI (debt instruments is referred to as the SPPI test and is performed at an instrument level.
+The Group and the Company measure deb The Group's and the Company's business model for managing financial assets refers to how they manage their financial assets in order to generate cash flows.
+The business model determines whether cash flows will result from collecting contractual cash flows, selling the financial assets, or both. - The financial asset is held within a bu cash flows and selling; and Purchases or sales of financial assets that require delivery of assets within a time frame established by regulation or convention in the market place (regular way trades) are recognised on the trade date, such as the date that - The contractual terms of the finance payments of principal and interest or the Group and the Company commit to purchase or sell the asset.
+For debt instruments at FVOCI, interest inco are recognised in the statement of profit (ii) Subsequent measurement measured at amortised cost.
+The remaini the cumulative fair value change recognise For purposes of subsequent measurement, financial assets are classified in four categories: Financial assets at amortised cost (debt instruments); Financial assets at FVOCI (debt instruments); The Group's and the Company's debt instru- under other non-current financial assets.
+Financial assets at FVOCI (equity instruments); and Financial assets at FVTPL.
+Financial assets designated at FVOCI (equit Financial assets at amortised cost (debt instruments) Upon initial recognition, the Group and t as equity instruments designated at FVOCI Instruments: Presentation and are not hel